3 Mistakes to Avoid When Working with Legacy Drawings

 Manufacturing from a 2D drawing or print is still heavily used to serve established companies.
 Many legacy parts do not have updated 3D models and digitally-generated drawings.
 This is often because when they were first produced, CAD did not exist.
 For defense, automotive, aerospace, and industrial sectors, this can mean that the only reference that can be used to get a replacement part is the original print.
 Typically printed on paper or vellum, these prints are scanned or copied to create a digital file.
 But when it comes to communicating with your manufacturer, those copies can be a mixed bag.

-With the advent of Xometry’s Digital RFQ Marketplace, Xometry application engineers have seen a widespread need for quotes on legacy parts with only a print, and capable manufacturers who can fabricate and finish the parts into reality.
+Xometry's application engineers have seen a widespread need for quotes on legacy parts with only a print and capable manufacturers who can fabricate and finish the parts into reality.
 These parts are often machined components, sheet metal fabrications, or assemblies.
 However, older drawings and hand sketches can sometimes be tough to interpret because of low-quality originals, degraded resolution from repeated scans, and incomplete technical data.
-Below are a few examples to show 3 common mistakes to avoid when working with scanned drawings.
+Below are a few examples of three common mistakes to avoid when working with scanned drawings.

 When an old drawing finally gets scanned into a digital file, there is no guarantee that the drawing used is actually the original.
 It could be, itself, a copy or from a series of copies.
 Each time a copy is made, there is a chance that details may be lost.
 By the time some older prints, like those originally made in the 1950s, ’60s, or ’70s, are digitally scanned, there may be so many artifacts in the print that it may take serious detective work to figure out what the notes or dimensions actually say.
 One of the first things manufacturers look for when reviewing 2D technical drawings is if there are any unreadable or ambiguous areas that require clarification.